-The inflight engine failure generally allows more time for diagnosis of the problem with a view towards remedying the situation, if possible.
-A logical and orderly check of gauges, switches and systems may rectify the problem without resorting to engine feathering.
-As with any single engine operation, declare an emergency with ATC.
+An in-flight engine failure generally allows more time for diagnosis of the problem with a view toward remedying the situation, if possible.
+A logical and orderly check of gauges, switches, and systems may rectify the problem without resorting to engine feathering.
+As with any single-engine operation, declare an emergency with Air Traffic Control.